 Toward the end of 2015, some in our Beyond family experienced earthquakes where they worked.
 It’s a striking reminder: while we think of the chief danger to missionaries as being persecutors, really natural disasters, health, and corruption are far bigger issues.
 (Consider the air pollution in Beijing and pray for the workers who labor there, under severe adverse health risks.)
 We have personal experience with this.
 We arrived in Southeast Asia in early December 2005 – and just a few weeks later, we were digging friends out after the 9.3-magnitude earthquake and the Tsunami.

+Given this, it’s a good idea for missionaries to ask: is it possible a really bad earthquake will strike where you live?
+There are hundreds of thousands of earthquakes every year.
+The vast majority are barely noticed.
+Minor quakes are occurring all the time: while I was writing this article, ten earthquakes were measured, most measuring about 2.4 on the Richter scale.
+There is a relationship between the strength of the earthquake (magnitude, on the Richter scale) and the frequency it occurs: earthquakes of magnitude 5, for example, are about ten times less common than those of magnitude 4.
 Still, while magnitude-5 and stronger quakes are less frequent, they are still fairly common: in 2015, there were 1,554 of them.
 Of these, 145 were 6.0 or stronger, and 20 were over 7.0.
 (Just one was an 8.3, thankfully off the coast of Chile.)
 This is fairly close to the average over history: the USGS estimates there are typically 18 major quakes (7.0-7.9) and one major quake (8.0+) every year.

 So the likelihood of a strong earthquake hitting somewhere in the world is seemingly almost certain–but the likelihood of a strong earthquake hitting one particular spot is far less.
 It’s more certain in some places, and less in others, because of the way the fault lines work.
 It’s easiest to see this on a map, and this one, from the Economist, shows all the earthquakes from 1995 to 2015 that were magnitude 7.0 or greater.